 Women were expected to prepare food, to be obedient to their husbands and to produce male children.
 A woman who had no sons could be divorced.

 When World War II ended the era of Japanese control of Korea, the leaders of the country sought prosperity through industrialization.
 This new direction required changes in family life.
 Sons could not stay in their parents' households.
 They were needed to work in the new factories.
 The oldest male could no longer serve as the benevolent dictator of his entire extended family.
 Women began to have access to more education and to enter the workforce.

 The old ways, however, still have an impact.
 Many young people seek help from their parents when it comes time to choose a mate.
 Women who work outside the home still do most housework and childcare.
 Stay-at-home dads are rare.

 These developments have led to a different role for many grandparents -- child care providers.

 Grandparents as Child Care Providers

 When Korean women return to work after the birth of a child, they face a severe shortage of child care facilities.
-Many families are turning to grandparents to provide child care.
-According to one source, over one-third of Korean families had children in the care of grandparents.
+Many families are turning to grandparents to provide childcare.
+According to Reuters, over one-third of Korean families had children in the care of grandparents.